 Advancing Educational Possibilities

-Advancing educational possibilities encompasses our efforts in educational development.
+Advancing educational possibilities encompasses our efforts in holistic education.
 Our desire is to provide educational offerings, experiences, and resources that are centered around process-relational philosophy.
 If we take seriously Whitehead’s challenge to make “life” the focal point of education, our work has a never-ending agenda: to gain wisdom and understanding in multiple facets of life, to enhance and deepen the rhythm of teaching and learning, and to integrate the various fields of inquiry in order to help solve the serious challenges facing humans and the world we live in.
 In short, our aim is to provide insights and participate in actions toward the goal of realizing an ecological civilization.

 Learning is something that can take place in any setting at any age.
 Our philosophy of education includes the following underlying principles: